Farihagill/grade_calculator/README.md

     - Enter the number of students.
     - Input each student's name and scores.
     - View the calculated grades for each student.
+## Contributing
+Contributions are welcome!
+If you have any suggestions or improvements, please create an issue or submit a pull request.
+##License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Example
 Here's an example of how to use the application: